 Policing and Law Enforcement Investigation MSc

-Get to know the investigation process with insights from former senior police officers.
-Studying with us, you’ll master the strategies used by the police and other law enforcement agencies in serious and complex cases.
+Get to know the investigation process with insights from police staff and police focused academics and former senior police officers.
+Studying with us, you’ll master the strategies used by the police and other law enforcement agencies to investigate serious and complex cases.

 Overview